InspectorIncognito/AndroidRequestsBackups/README.md

 #### Automated Job

 We also provide you a cronjob, so you can continuously check the connection state between both servers.
-The job will attempt to connect to the (TranSappViz) server from (TranSapp), and run a simple script through ssh and send a file through sftp.
+The job will attempt to connect to the (TranSappViz) server from (TranSapp), run a simple script through ssh and send a file through sftp.

-This test was designed as a job to be able to have a quick feedback when the connectivity is lost, which means your visualization server will be outdated!.
-On failure, it will send an email to the server admins, the same as the other jobs.
+This test was designed as a job to be able to have a quick feedback when the connectivity is lost, which means your visualization server is outdated!.
+On failure, it will send an email to the admins, the same as the other jobs.

 This job should only run on the (TranSapp) server.
 Just add it to the CRONJOBS variable: